Smartest Monkey Species

 Squirrel Monkeys: Alert, Social, and Quick

 Squirrel monkeys are small, active, and highly social.
-They are alert animals that move quickly through forest habitats, often in groups.
-Their intelligence is connected to group coordination, predator awareness, and flexible foraging.
+Their intelligence is tied to awareness, quick reactions, group movement, and constant environmental attention.

 Baboons and Mandrills: Social Strategy and Strength